 II.
-How to change Cookie settings:
+How to change cookie settings:

-Internet Explorer browser;
+in Internet Explorer

-Microsoft Edge browser.
+in the Microsoft Edge browser

 III.
 Google Analytics: